edgamat/edgamat.github.io/_posts/2019/11/2019-11-10-Eliminating-Waste.md

 There are many forms of partially done work.
 For example, you create a branch of the codebase and begin working on a feature.
 Until that code branch is merged into the master code base and deployed into production, it is 'partially done'.
 Let that sink in for a minute.
-Based on that definition, a significant portion of work can potentially 'partially done'.
-I'll content that it is not possible to eliminate all of these activities.
+Based on that definition, a significant portion of work can potentially be 'partially done'.
+I'll contend that it is not possible to eliminate all of these activities.
 You must have some amount of code 'in flight' in order to work the code changes in isolation, integrate them into the master code base, have them tested and eventually deployed into production.

 Keeping the amount of partially done work to a minimum is the key.
 [Agile software development][agile] methods help in this regard.
-Having teams tackling small amounts of work (Sprints/Iterations) with the changes being deployed to the production environment as soon as they are ready helps.
-Continuous Integration [ci] is a powerful technique for managing development.
+For example, having teams tackling small amounts of work (Sprints/Iterations) with the changes being deployed to the production environment as soon as they are ready.
+Also, Continuous Integration [ci] is a powerful technique for managing development.
 It reduces the time between making a change and having that change in production (adding value to the customer).